Miikana Deepening Our Understanding of Indigenous Rights in Canada

 Insights that help you respond, not react, when someone is struggling, with empathy and confidence.

-This virtual session is dedicated to providing support to our staff and faculty with their questions and/or concerns regarding Blackboard, COMMS, Annual Program Reviews, and/or College Program Reviews.
+This virtual session is dedicated to providing support to our staff and faculty with their questions and/or concerns about Blackboard, COMMS, Annual Program Reviews (APR), and/or College Program Reviews (CPR).